Azure-Samples/ai-hub-gateway-solution-accelerator/guides/pii-masking-apim.md

 }
 ```

-This is the response from the Azure OpenAI API:
+This is the reponse from the Azure OpenAI API:

 ```json